jayveeong05/lyfe-inventory-management/API_REFERENCE.md

 This document provides comprehensive API reference for all services in the Inventory Management System.
 Each service handles specific business logic and Firebase operations.

-**Status: Production Ready ✅** - All APIs documented below are fully implemented, tested, and production-ready as of Version 2.0.22.
+**Status: Production Ready ✅** - All APIs documented below are fully implemented, tested, and production-ready as of Version 2.1.0 (November 2025).

 ## Authentication Service